 "ARE THERE BUGS?"

 “Yes” is the short answer and there are sand fleas too (no-see-ums).
 Luckily in Chalk Sound there is usually a breeze so it helps keep them away.
-However, being very attractive to all of these I, Janine, always recommend applying a liberal coat of repellent, especially in the morning and in the early evening,
+However, being very attractive to all of these, I, Janine, always recommend applying a liberal coat of repellent, especially in the morning and in the early evening.
+Personally I like Skin So Soft wipes, they smell nice and easy to travel with!

 You may also see a bug (or two) in the villa.
 Yes, they will come in and yes we do have pest control but we can’t possibly always get them.
 So you may find a dead bug here and there.
 Just scream for a guy and have him come get them and dispose!